FRC-Utilities/QDriverStation/lib/LibDS/README.md

 The QDriverStation and LibDS have received a lot of support from users and developers like you.
 To see a complete list of the contributors to these projects, click [here](https://github.com/FRC-Utilities/QDriverStation/blob/master/CONTRIBUTORS.md).

+You can find the documentation of the LibDS [here](https://qdriverstation.sf.net/documentation/libds/).

 ### Project sections

 This library consists of three basic sections: